bhky/nodding-pigeon/README.md

 # Usage

-An easy way to try this library and the pre-trained model is to make a short video with your head gesture.
+An easy way to try the API and the pre-trained model is to make a short video with your head gesture.

 ## Webcam